 “Let me put Aunt Maggie on.”
 I finally spoke.
 Gently, I placed the phone on the counter and poked my head through the door to peek at my aunt.
 She had stopped crying and was sitting by my mom, stroking her hand.
 I permitted myself to go into the living room.

 “Aunt Maggie?”
 I asked softly, trying to imitate her sweet voice.
 She looked up, startled.
 “Grandma wants to talk to you.”
 I pointed toward the kitchen door and my aunt stood up unsteadily and made her way toward the door.
 As I waited in the living room, I did my best to occupy myself without eavesdropping.
 I couldn’t help but hear the crying through the door though.
 In what felt like an eternity later, my aunt came back out, mopping her eyes with a tissue.
 I stood at the sound of her footsteps.
-She looked at me and gave me a weak, forced smile, but I appreciated it all the same.
+She looked at me and gave me a weak smile.

 “Your dad was right.
 You are a beautiful young lady.”
 She said in a shaky version of her sugar-coated voice.
 It was then that I knew I would make it through.
 I knew we would make it through together.